falr95/mouseTracker/README.md

    querySelector:String:
-   this parameter is for get MouseTracker looking up in which elements it will set the watcher
+   this parameter is for get MouseTracker looking up in which elements it will set the watcher string syntax is like jquery's selectors, for example: "img", ".example", ".parent .child", would work.

    enterCallback:Function (optional):
    enterCallback is an optional callback that would be called in case of user gets mouse over the element